On the Analytic Wavelet Transform: Estimation of Modulated Oscillations

-The the level of variability in the third estimated signal clearly exceeds that expected from the suitability conditions.
+Thus the level of variability in the third estimated signal clearly exceeds that expected from the suitability conditions.
 Let us say that the smoothest estimated signal, in Fig.~\ref{analytic-transforms}c, is in fact the true analytic signal to be estimated.
 The extensive excursions of $\widetilde\rho_2(t)$ outside the dotted lines in Fig.~\ref{analytic-transforms}l means that the wavelet used in this column, Fig.~\ref{analytic-morsies}c, is not suitable to analyze this signal.
 The ridge analysis using this wavelet has produced an estimated signal which it would not be able to recover accurately, an unacceptable result.
 On the other hand, the horizontal lines correspond to values of $\delta_{N_T}$ of $0.44$, $0.22$, and $0.01$, respectively.
-Thus the estimated signal (j) is quite rough, and indeed appears obviously contaminated by noise.
+From Fig.~\ref{analytic-morsies}j we see that the variability of the estimated signal in the first column requires the relatively large choice of $\delta_{N_T}=0.44$.
+Thus the estimated signal in the first column is quite rough, and indeed the rapid fluctuations in Fig.~\ref{analytic-morsies}g would lead one to suspect that this estimate is contaminated by noise.

 Assuming that the estimated signal is the true signal, we can iterate the estimation procedure and ask which of the iterated estimates shows the least error.
 We solve for the median and mean values of $|[\widehat x_+(t)-x_+(t)]/x_+(t)|^2$, in which each of the three estimates signals in Fig.~\ref{analytic-transforms}j--l plays the role of the true signal $x_+(t)$.
 The mean values of the iterated deviations are $0.040$, $0.036$, and $0.057$, respectively, while the median values are $0.024$, $0.014$, and $0.022$.
 This means that the wavelet used in the middle column is able to recover the estimated signal it produces with the greatest degree of fidelity.
-Thus while the true signal remains unknown, we can say from a quantitative analysis that the estimate in Fig.~\ref{analytic-transforms}k is to be preferred.
+Thus while the true signal remains unknown, we can say from a quantitative analysis that the estimate in Fig.~\ref{analytic-transforms}b is to be preferred.